History of retail: Medieval Europe

-The 17th–19th centuries
+17th–19th centuries

 The retail service counter was an innovation of the eighteenth century.

 By the 17th century, permanent shops with more regular trading hours were beginning to supplant markets and fairs as the main retail outlet.
 Provincial shopkeepers were active in almost every English market town.
 These shopkeepers sold general merchandise, much like a contemporary convenience store or a general store.
 For example, William Allen, a mercer in Tamworth who died in 1604, sold spices alongside furs and fabrics.
 William Stout of Lancaster retailed sugar, tobacco, nails, and prunes at both his shop and at the central markets.
 His autobiography reveals that he spent most of his time preparing products for sale at the central market, which brought an influx of customers into town.

 As the number of shops grew, they also changed.
 The trappings of a modern shop, which had been absent from the sixteenth- and early seventeenth-century store, gradually made way for store interiors and shopfronts that are more familiar to modern shoppers.
 Before the eighteenth century, the typical retail store had no counter, display cases, chairs, mirrors, changing rooms, etc. However, the opportunity for the customer to browse merchandise, and touch and feel products began to be available, with retail innovations from the late 17th and early 18th centuries.
 For example, glazing was widely used from the early 18th century.
 English commentators pointed to the speed at which glazing was installed, Daniel Defoe, writing in 1726, noted that "Never was there such painting and gildings, such sashing's and looking-glasses as the shopkeepers as there is now."